 Do what you love, and you will never have to work a day in your life, they say.

 Well, yes.
-But, no. Obviously, many of us get into this profession because of raw passion, but many of us also leave it because of the high burnout rate in the industry.
+But, no. Obviously, many of us get into this profession because of raw passion.
+However, many of us leave eventually due to the industry’s high burnout rate.
 Even Idealist has an entire section on managing employee burnout in the nonprofit sector.